 Beekeepers love Carniolan honey bees for many reasons.
 For one thing, they have a surprisingly gentle temperament, making it easy to work with their hives.
 They also have an impressive spring buildup.
 Carniolan honey bees use early spring blooms to create a large summer population.
 But beekeepers who farm Carniolan bees must watch out for swarming.
 With an early population comes a greater chance for bee swarms in the summer.

 Italian Honey Bee

-The Italian honey bees’ peaceful attitude makes them favorites among beekeepers.
+The Italian honey bees’ peaceful attitude makes them a favorite breed of honey bees among beekeepers.
 They also have a spectacular honey production rate and are less likely to swarm than Carniolan bees.
 However, the primary downside of Italian bees is that they have long brood cycles, which means they devour resources quickly.
 As a result, Italian bees are more likely to steal honey from neighboring hives.
 Stealing increases the risk of spreading diseases among populations.